notvicinity/starlingpsych/_pages/study.md

 Before reaching out to schedule an interview with me, please read the [interview participant information sheet](/assets/Interview_ParticipantInfoSheet.pdf).

-If you would like to participate in an interview, please email me at lillian.starling@anu.edu.au
+If you would like to participate in an interview, please email me at u6680007@anu.edu.au

 ## Survey participation